whycody/GoNext/Docs/README.md

 - User story 5(Creating tasks): As a user, I want to create tasks, so that I keep track on my personal objectives.
 - User story 6(Managing tasks): As a user, I want to assign a priority level to a task, edit it, or delete it so that I have a clear overview of all task details.
 - User story 7(Creating groups): As a user, I want to create a group so that I can collaborate on tasks with other group members.
-- User story 8(Initing members): As a group admin, I want to invite users to a created group, so that we can share common tasks.
+- User story 8(Inviting members): As a group admin, I want to invite users to a created group, so that we can share common tasks.
 - User story 9(Managing groups): As a group admin, I want to set other members as admins or remove them from the group so that I can maintain proper group management.
+- User story 10(Logging out): As a user, I want to log out, so that I can get back to using the application later without idle state.

 ***